SakshyamPanda/JavaScript-Games-Store/README.md

 ### 1. Team

-xxxxxx Relja Paunovic
+605078 Relja Paunovic
 605052 Sakshyam Panda
-xxxxxx Sharbel Dahlan
+604626 Sharbel Dahlan

 ### 2. Goal

-In this project, we will build a space ship powered by waste cooker oil.
-Helm is string operated.
+In this project, we build an online javascript game store with the following features
+	1. This platform serves both players and developers.
+	2. Developers can sell their games by adding it to the platform with a price tag.
+	3. Players can buy games from a broader range of games and play the purchased games online.

 ### 3. Plans

-First, we need a big fire.
-Finally, we enclose it in a barrell.
-We will use cockpit purchased from Commander Keen.

 #### 3.1.
 Ship schematics